bradflaugher/aifixer/README.md

 cat broken_code.py | aifixer > fixed_code.py
 ```

-***NOTE*** the default prompt for aifixer asks the LLM to fix any TODOs in the file you pipe in.
-In order for that to work your file should have TODOs in it, see below for example input and output
+> **📝 Note about Default Behavior**
+>
+> The default prompt for AIFixer is designed to fix TODOs and improve code quality.
+For best results when using the default prompt, ensure your input file contains TODO comments that describe what needs to be implemented or fixed.
+>
+> **Example workflow:**
+> 1. Add TODO comments to your code describing what needs to be done
+> 2. Pipe the file to AIFixer: `cat broken_code.py | aifixer > fixed_code.py`
+> 3. AIFixer will implement the TODOs and improve the overall code quality
+>
+> See the examples below for input and output demonstrations.

 <details>
 <summary><code>broken_code.py</code></summary>